 Next thing I learned was how to “embrace LA.”
 Nick travels to LA every 6 weeks.
 He visits with friends, tries to network, and does what he can to keep his name out there.
 He even posts on social that he’s in LA so they can associate him with both cities.
 That way when something comes up someone may say…” hey let’s call Nick.”

 “Ask yourself how hard you are willing to work?”
 Nick’s famous quote to his students is “I will die working.
 If you want to outwork me, you’ll have to shoot me.
 And if you shoot me, you’ll have to shoot me in the back because if I see you coming, I’ll get you first.”
 He will also tell them “If this makes you mad, good.
 Work harder.
 Try to beat me.”
 You need to be willing to give it your all.
 “The only difference between those who made it and those that didn’t is the ones that didn’t, quit.”
 My biggest takeaway was “don’t quit”.
 Keep going.
 You’ll get a lot of no’s, but eventually, if you keep going, you will get a yes.
 Then you’ll get another and another.

 Lastly, he reminded everyone, if you get a client you’re not particularly fond of, just smile, do your job, and you can choose not to work with them in the future.
-Do be professional because although you may not like them, you never know if they will refer you to someone else in the future, and in this business referrals is key.
+Do be professional because although you may not like them, you never know if they will refer you to someone else in the future, and in this business referrals are key.

 There were so many juicy tidbits of information he went over, it’s hard to capture all of it.
 This is why attending is crucial.
 Put yourself out there and meet new people.
 We do try and get great speakers who have tons of expertise in the subject they are discussing.
 It’s important to us that you gain something from attending.
 Everyone was picking Nick’s brain afterwards, so I would say this meetup was a success.